These peanut butter protein balls are the ultimate no bake snack using just 4 ingredients! 10 grams of protein each and NO added sugar needed.

 Energy balls are simple creatures that use a handful of ingredients.
 Ours involve the addition of protein powder that adds extra satiety and flavor.
 Here’s what you’ll need to make protein balls with peanut butter:

 - Rolled oats.
 Be sure to use certified gluten free oats, if needed.

 - Protein powder.
 I recommend using a vanilla brown rice protein powder, as it is considerably thicker than other protein powder blends.

-- Peanut butter– Smooth and creamy peanut butter, with no added sugar.
-Almond butter and cashew butter can also be used.
+- Peanut butter.
+Creamy peanut butter, with no added sugar.

 - If your peanut butter is extra smooth and drippy, you can skip the microwaving step and simply add it straight to the dry ingredients.